jakobnissen/jakobnissen.github.io/posts/latency.md

 Luckily, people actually rarely redefine existing methods.
 Doing so essentially redefines existing behaviour, which other code may rely on, potentially causing correctness problems.
-Julians have coined the term  _type piracy_ for this nasty behaviour, and it is consideres faux pas:
+Julians have coined the term  _type piracy_ for this nasty behaviour, and it is considered faux pas:
 An author may extend functions they defined themselves with new methods, or they may extend other people's functions with methods whose signature contain types they defined themselves.
 But defining a method for a function in someone else's code, using only someone else's types is frowned upon as "type piracy".